-Outpatient therapy services will include physical therapy at an outpatient center near your home.
-This may not occur until weeks after your surgery.
+Outpatient therapy services will include physical therapy at an outpatient center near your home (usually two to three times a week for six weeks).

 Home Healthcare

 Home healthcare may be recommended for you for a safe transition home.
 This could include a nurse, physical therapist, and/or support from an aide or social worker that will visit you at home after hospital discharge.